 Vinegar made from apples Apple cider vinegar contains acetic acid, which can help lighten skin pigmentation and improve overall skin appearance.

 Green tea is a beverage made from the leaves of the tea.
-According to some websites, green tea bags applied to the skin are said to help fade sunspots.
+Green tea bags applied to the skin are said to help fade sunspots.

-While there isn’t any scientific evidence that green tea bags work, green tea extract has been shown to depigment skin.
+While there isn’t any peer reviewed scientific evidence that green tea bags work, green tea extract has been shown to depigment skin.

 When the liquid from black tea is applied twice daily, six days a week for four weeks on guinea pigs with tanned spots, black tea water has a skin-lightening effect.